PlanktoScope/proposals/README.md

-hardware which is only present in some hardware versions, the proposal must describe a mechanism for handling such a situation (for example, only enabling a feature on certain hardware versions; or providing fallback functionality); a uesign document may be needed for such a proposal.
+hardware which is only present in some hardware versions, the proposal must describe a mechanism for handling such a situation (for example, only enabling a feature on certain hardware versions; or providing fallback functionality); a design document may be needed for such a proposal.

 The PlanktoScope software is not yet mature enough to guarantee compatibility across versions of the software.
 In general, proposed changes should maintain backwards-compatibility across public interfaces, including data and metadata schemas.
-When backwards-compatibility must be broken, a proposal must be made with a design document explaining and addressing the consequences of breaking compatibility.
+When backwards-compatibility must be broken, a proposal must be made with a design document explaining the need to break compatibility and addressing the consequences of breaking compatibility.

 ### Design Documents

 As noted above, some (but not all) proposals need to be elaborated in a design document.

-- The design document should be added to the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) in a new pull request as `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number (padded with leading zeros if it has less than 4 digits) and `shortname` is a short name (a few dash-separated words at most).
+- A pull request should be created in the [PlanktoScope proposals repository](https://github.com/PlanktoScope/proposals) to add the design document as `design/NNNN-shortname.md`, where `NNNN` is the GitHub issue number (padded with leading zeros if it has less than 4 digits) and `shortname` is a short name (a few dash-separated words at most).
   If the pull request is made directly in the repository (rather than being made